APPENDICES

 ACADIA

-Émilien dit Sans-Chagrin, son of Dominique Ségoillot of St.-Pierre, Autun, Bourgogne, France, and Marie Boulet (Acadian genealogist Bona Arsenault says Étiennette Ducharme), born in c1714, served in the garrison of Louisbourg as a senior sergeant in the Troupes de la Marine beginning in the early 1730s.
-Probably after he retired from the King's service, he moved to Île St.-Jean, today's Prince Edward Island, and married Élisabeth-Blanche, daughter of François Lavache and Anne-Marie Vincent, at Port-Lajoie in September 1752.
-Later that year, a French official counted them at Grande-Anse on the island. Élisabeth-Blanche gave Émilien dit Sans-Chagrin a son, François-Dominique, born at St.-Pierre-du-Nord in July 1753.
-The old sergeant remarried to Marguerite, daughter of Jacques Naquin of Cobeguit, at Port-Lajoie in September 1755.
-Marguerite gave him a daughter, Marie, born probably at Port-Lajoie in c1756.
+Émilien dit Sans-Chagrin, son of Dominique Ségoillot and Marie Boulet (Acadian genealogist Bona Arsenault says Étiennette Ducharme), born at St.-Pierre, Autun, Bourgogne, France, in c1714, served in the Louisbourg garrison as a senior sergeant of the troupes de la marine beginning in the early 1730s.
+Probably after his retirement from the King's service, he married Élisabeth-Blanche, 17-year-old daughter of Acadians François LaVache and Anne-Marie Vincent, at Port-La-Joye, Île St.-Jean, in 1752.
+In August of that year, a French official counted them at Grande-Anse on the south shore of the island.
+They had no children. Élisabeth-Blanche gave Émilien dit Sans-Chagrin a son, François-Dominique, born on the island in July 1753.
+The old sergeant remarried to Marguerite, daughter of Jacques Naquin and Jeanne Melanson of Cobeguit, at Port-La-Joye in September 1755.
+Marguerite gave him a daughter, Marie, born probably on the island in c1756.

 LE GRAND DÉRANGEMENT